 6. Achievements in Uganda

-Since the first GGP project in Uganda was signed in 1992, more than 235 projects have been implemented.
+Since the first GGP project in Uganda was signed in 1992, 245 projects have been implemented as of June 2019.
 By sector, more than half of the all projects are in the area of education, health and water/sanitation.
 By type, majority of the projects involve construction of facilities and/or provision of equipments.
 However, the Embassy welcomes a diversity of project proposals with high implementing capacity.

 7. Other GGP Programmes